stain/owlview/README.md

  * Options - read from OWL?
  * Content-negotation and download button for different formats (RDF/XML, Turtle, JSON-LD, etc)

-## Example
+## Live example

-There should be an instance of owlview running at http://owl.s11.no/view/
+There should be an instance of owlview running at http://owl.s11.no/view/ - contact [@soilandreyes](http://twitter.com/soilandreyes) or create a
+[Github issue](https://github.com/stain/owlview/issues) if you have any problems.

 Examples:
  * http://owl.s11.no/view/ont/http://purl.org/pav/